3ee-Games/image-tools/README.md

 - Download all images from a url

-- Convert HEIC images to PNG
+- Convert images to PNG

+- Resize and crop images

 - Chunk large images into smaller squares